typemill/typemill/readme.md

     typemill:local
 ```

-A simple `docker-compose.yml` file could looked like this
+A simple `docker-compose.yml` file could look like this

 ```yml
 version: "2.0"